Robert Alfred Smith

 July 20, 1933 – Dec.
 1, 2020

-On Dec.1, 2020, Robert "Bob" Alfred Smith, loving husband, father, grandfather, coach and community mentor passed away at the age of 87 in Bakersfield.
+On Tuesday, Dec.
+1, 2020, Robert "Bob" Alfred Smith, loving husband, father, grandfather, coach, and community mentor passed away at the age of 87 in Bakersfield.

 He grew up on his family's farm in the Mississippi Delta and was raised by his maternal grandparents.
-Bob graduated from Inverness High School before attending the University of Mississippi on a football cholarship.
-He left Ole Miss in 1953 to join the U.S. Air Force, where he served until 1957.
+Bob graduated from Inverness High School before attending the University of Mississippi on a football scholarship.
+He left Ole Miss in 1953 to join the United States Air Force, where he served until 1957.
 His service included a 2-year stint stationed at the United States' northernmost military base, Thule Air Force Base, in Greenland, which is located less than 750 miles from the North Pole.

 During his summer breaks, Bob photographed weddings and coached the Shafter Stingrays summer swim team.
 He was tapped as the program's inaugural coach in 1969 – a role he kept until the late 1970s – earning his well-known nickname "Coach" from his former swimmers and their parents – a moniker that stayed with him for the rest of his life.